 Starting with the dry styles…

 California Gold – this has a woody smokiness, almost like a whiskey.
-It’s aged with both American (aged bourbon barrels) & French oak (light toast).
+It’s aged with both American (aged bourbon barrels) and French oak (light toast).
 It’s dry but still expresses the nuance of the honey.
-Calforina Gold is one of John’s personal favorites and honestly one of mine too (definitely went home with a bottle!).
+Califorina Gold is one of John’s personal favorites and honestly one of mine too (definitely went home with a bottle!).
 You might say this is their flagship mead.

 Moving into sweeter varieties…

-Apple Pie – this is one of their sweetest, as a blend of multiple years of Gravenstein which is then spiced with baking spices such as cinnamon, nutmeg and others you would expect in something named apple pie It’s then aged in bourbon barrels.
-Super caramely with a nose that almost has like a teriyaki, savory essence to it.
+Apple Pie – this is one of their sweetest, as a blend of multiple years of Gravenstein which is then spiced with baking spices like cinnamon, nutmeg and others you would expect in something named apple pie.
+It’s then aged in bourbon barrels.
+Super caramel-y with a nose that almost has a teriyaki, savory essence to it.
 Great after dinner sipping.